 Here, she managed to get a job once again as a secretarial assistant, but this time on the film casting team of Lawrence of Arabia.
 As fate would have it, the king’s troops were also part of the film.
 Thanks to this, the King would often visit the set.

-It is reported that once King Hussein had laid eyes on the British girl, he became bound and determined to make Gardiner his second wife.
-Mark you, it was unconstitutional for a Muslim king to intermarry outside his religion.
+It is reported that once King Hussein laid eyes on her, he became bound and determined to make Gardiner his second wife.
+Mark you, it was unconstitutional for a Muslim king to marry outside his religion.

-Because of this, the young bride to be converted to Islam before marriage, earning the name Muna.
+Because of this, the young bride had to convert to Islam before marriage, earning the name Muna.

 The couple wed on May 25, 1961, with Gardiner becoming officially known as Princess Al Muna Hussein.
 Following their marriage, the couple had four children; Abdullah, now the king of Jordan, Faisal, and the twins; Aisha and Zein.